 Hopper’s unnaturally understated, ruminative performance corroborates the evidence: Ripley isn’t the all-seeing eye of Sauron we assume him to be, but a forgotten loner whose insidious game-playing is his only perceived outlet for knowing how to interact with the outside world.
 The more literal evocation of lonely, post-Monument Valley American spaces in Paris, Texas and the metafictional expression of the passivity of filmmaking and film-watching in Wings of Desire are both prefigured by The American Friend’s darkly comedic, latently homoerotic pas de deux of not only manipulator and prey but observer and participant and person and landscape.

-That Nicholas Ray and Sam Fuller, the decried American masters of the noir form The American Friend perverts, play characters who lie in desperation in the dank corners of Europe further hints at the film’s more contorted relationship with national identity and art.
+That Nicholas Ray and Sam Fuller, American masters of the noir form The American Friend perverts, play characters who lie in desperation in the dank corners of Europe further hints at the film’s more contorted relationship with national identity and art.
 The very directors Wenders admires so, the Americans he sometimes seems to worship, are disheveled expatriates who only find harmony in secluded European identities.
 In spreading outward, then, America forgoes its innards and curdles them into residual structures, pursuing breadth and domination at the crossroads and destroying, or at least, alienating, some of its natural beauty in the process.
 Fittingly, Hopper’s Ripley, a facsimile of America as well as a fleeting person-in-the-flesh, ends up a mangled mesh-work of vacant longing, misguided ownership, and above all pitiful, pitiable desire at once empathetic and oppressive.
 Near the end of the film, we wonder if he really has any power at all.

 The stinging sensation of allegory is afoot, naturally, but The American Friend functions because of its hypnotic haze of anti-realist color and construction more than its thematic underpinnings.
 The people, for one, are often icons, but Wenders ushers them through the deliberately elegiac zooms of his camera like they’re floating through aimless modern society without a hint of awareness or purpose.
 Fascinatingly, the style and the surfaces are keenly and diametrically opposed to the noir as that genre is traditionally understood; the expressionist shadows and moral incertitude of the genre is traded for piercing, almost violent daylight and moral disinterest.
 This isn’t a Germany of nocturnal, hidden spaces, but a region where everyone can see you, even under the noxious green and red stew that envelops several scenes like a deluded, pretender noir rather than the real thing.

-Arguably, the bait-and-switch is part of the point; The American Friend questions the role of the film noir in modern society after having been lost to decades of international degradation.
+Arguably, the bait-and-switch is part of the point; The American Friend questions the role of the film noir in modern society after having been lost to decades of degradation.
 Ripley’s behemoth cowboy hat suggests, instead, the intrusion of the blinding light of the Western into the film as American art forms grapple with Germany and attempt to assert dominance over it.
-Especially in savagely comic sequences such as the darkly brutal train stalking that centers the film, almost bifurcating the script, the combination of beguiling form and curious content asks us to admit that we aren’t in a noir anymore (maybe Wenders stumbled into a critique of American neo-noirs, and implicitly an alert interrogation of the value or place of classical American filmmaking in modern German society).
+Especially in savagely comic sequences such as the darkly brutal train stalking that centers the film, almost bifurcating the script, the combination of inquisitive form and curious content asks us to admit that we aren’t in a noir anymore (maybe Wenders stumbled into a critique of American neo-noirs, and implicitly an alert interrogation of the value or place of classical American filmmaking in modern German society).

 If so, the earnestness of the budding friendship between Ripley and Zimmerman suggests otherwise, a more genuine harmony of international mediums if not interests.
 The only truth in the film then is the provisional nature of all truths, then.
 Ripley and Zimmerman fill many roles and functions and the seeming tone of quiet menace fluctuates from scene to scene, leaving the film something of an unknowable entity with floating, diffuse musings on topics far and wide.
 The film’s attitude toward Ripley, much like Wenders’ attitude toward America and American film, is a mess, and a clearer understanding of it all would necessarily sacrifice some of the film’s fascinatingly indecipherable quality.